-Latest update: January 10th, 2013
+Latest update: June 16th, 2013

 Not all of the growing IDF planning problems are theoretical and conceptual.
 Even where antecedent strategic studies do proceed on an abundantly sound intellectual foundation – one involving truly dialectical reasoning, rather than accumulating inventories of collected data, – they will be of no real benefit to Israel if they are simultaneously undermined by unsound political imperatives.
 Obviously, this is exactly what went wrong back in the days of “Oslo,” and what is still apt to go wrong in the now equally precarious time of the so-called Road Map.
 Yet another piece of utterly twisted cartography, and one still unreasonably pressed upon Jerusalem by Washington (“The more things change; the more they remain the same”), the Obama-version Road Map could quickly override even the most sophisticated and otherwise purposeful direction of Israeli strategic studies.

 What needs to be done?

 First, Israeli strategists must look directly, unhesitatingly, and relentlessly at their country’s manifestly existential threats, and identify them – promptly and openly – as the absolutely primary object and rationale of their critical inquiries.

 Second, Israeli strategists must understand, without any further delay, (a) that Israel is a system; (b) that existential threats confronting Israel are themselves interrelated; and (c) that the complex effects of these interrelated threats upon Israel must always be examined together.